mootools/mootools-core/Docs/Element/Element.md

 	var firstDiv = $(document.body).getElement('div');

-### Note:
+### Notes:

-This method is also available for Document instances.
+- This method is also available for Document instances.
+- Default Selectors supported are the same as you can find on [W3C CSS3 selectors](http://www.w3.org/TR/css3-selectors/#selectors).